Detained journalist says Turkish prison better than police cell

 Yucel is the first German journalist held in a widespread crackdown in Turkey following a failed coup last July that has often targeted the media.

-He said his transfer to a real prison also meant he had access to a private toilet, and added that he shared a kitchen and courtyard with a handful of other political prisoners.
+He said his transfer to a real prison also meant he had access to a toilet whenever it was needed, and added that he shared a kitchen and courtyard with a handful of other political prisoners.

 "Even though they have stolen my freedom, the investigation and the court opinions continue to make me laugh," Yucel wrote.